 About 12.5 million slaves were shipped from Africa, but only a little more than 300,000 slaves came to the United States.
 The majority of enslaved Africans went to Brazil, followed by the Caribbean.
 To put this in perspective, those 300,000 slaves in America made up only 2%-3% of the 12.5 million slaves sent across North, Central, and South America.

 Slavery existed in the United States for 246 years.
-Blacks have been free for a little over 150 years, which means that most Americans are only two to four generations away from Slavery.
+Blacks have been free for over 150 years, meaning most Americans are only two to four generations away from Slavery.
 This is not that long ago.

 Recall that there were about 300,000 slaves brought from Africa to the United States, and 12.2 million were sold into Central and South America.
 While 12.5 million is a considerable number of people, would it surprise you to learn that today there are far more enslaved people in the world?
 In fact, 40 million people are in some form of Slavery today.
 That’s 40,000,000 today!

 The elephant that sits at the center of our history is coming into focus.
 American Slavery happened – it wasn’t as widespread as many believe, and it wasn’t just white people that owned slaves –but we are still living with its consequences.
 Are we finally ready to face it, learn about it, and acknowledge its significance in our nation’s history?

 Apparently not, because the Antifa fanatics and other turgid goons who are rampaging in our streets looking to raze monuments and obliterate our history are too stupid to grasp the fact that this country is the only one that fought a bloody and divisive civil war to end Slavery.

 But let’s not stop there.
 There’s also the dicey issue of Native Americans who owned slaves.
 After all, Elizabeth Warren is advocating reparations for Native Americans — but what if they owned slaves?
 Fear not; some did.